-Sydney-based award winning musician, Liz Martin has performed extensively throughout her hometown including: ‘Walking on Air’ with Aerialise troupe at The Opera House Studio; ‘Night Time’ and ‘Music for Trees’ programs at Carriageworks; and numerous headliner gigs at venues including Venue 505, Riverside Theatres, The Australian Museum, Manning Bar, and The Metro Lair.
+Sydney-based award winning musician, Liz Martin has performed extensively throughout her hometown including: ‘Walking on Air’ with Aerialise troupe at The Opera House Studio; ‘Night Time’ and ‘Music for Trees’ programs at Carriageworks; and numerous headliner gigs at venues including Venue 505, Riverside Theatres, The Australian Museum, Art Gallery of NSW, Manning Bar, and The Metro Lair.

 National tour highlights have included Melbourne’s Grace Darling, Esplanade Hotel, Wesley Anne and Corner Bar, as well Metro Adelaide, Front Gallery Canberra, Gold Coast Arts Centre, Waiting Room Brisbane and Mullumbimby Civic Hall.

 International touring has included venues such as Haddock Café Nimes, El Inca Bordeaux, Fairfield Café Toulouse, Hasenschaukel Hamburg, and An Einem Sonntag Im August, Berlin.